 Illinois American Water is proud to be your local water service provider.
-I am pleased to share with you good news about the quality of your drinking water.
-Each year, we provide you with our Annual Water Quality Report.
-As in previous years, in 2017, we continued to provide water that meets or surpasses all state and federal water quality regulations.
+In this report you will find information related to the high-quality and reliable water that we supply to your community and communities across Illinois every day.
+We are proud to provide water that meets or surpasses all state and federal water quality regulations.